BwithE/postshell/README.md

 python3 postshell.py <port>
 ```

-2. Modify the followinng, then transfer a client.<script> to connect to the SERVER
+2. Modify the following, then transfer a client.<script> to connect to the SERVER
   - IP
   - PORT
   - WAITTIME